awesomelemonade/Evolution/Getting Started.md

   ...
   git commit -m 'Message'
   ```
   * Pro Tip: You can use `git add .` to add everything.
-Ensure that you added the files you want with `git status`
+Ensure that you added only the files you want with `git status`
 * Push
   ```
   git push origin <name-of-branch>